KaurHendrikson/DaVinci-Resolve-DCTLs/README.md

 *Different DaVinci Color Space Transforms by Kaur Hendrikson*

-If you like what I do, feel free to buy me a coffee over at [Buy Me a Coffee](https://www.buymeacoffee.com/kaurhendrikson)
+If you like what I do, feel free to buy me a coffee over at [Buy Me a Coffee](https://www.buymeacoffee.com/kaurhendrikson) or buy one of my premium DCTLs over at [Gumroad](https://kaurh.gumroad.com)

 ---